-TCF = 550 / (550 + PHRF rating)
+$$TCF = 550 / (550 + PHRF rating)$$

-F. Staggered start, or Pursuit Start, races will be scored on a time-on-distance basis using PHRF ratings.
+F. Staggered start races (sometimes called "pursuit starts") will be scored on a time-ondistance basis using PHRF ratings.
 The Race Committee has final say as to the distance covered.
 Race results will be determined using the following formula:

-Corrected time = Elapsed time - (Distance x PHRF rating)
+Corrected time = elapsed time - (distance x PHRF rating)